studentinsights/studentinsights/README.md

 ### LDAP

 The project is configured to use LDAP as its authentication strategy in production.
-To use database authentication (in a production demo site, for example) set a `DEMO_SITE` environment variable.
+To use database authentication (in a production demo site, for example) set the `SHOULD_USE_LDAP` environment variable.
 Authentication strategies are defined in `educator.rb`.

 ### Heroku